rustyio/super-imap/README.md

 So, why Ruby?
 A few reasons:

 + **FiveStreet uses Ruby** - The primary goal of SuperIMAP is to power a critical part of FiveStreet's application.
-FiveStreet is built and maintained by a small team of Ruby engineers.
-The entire FiveStreet application is written in Ruby.
-Adding a language would force the team to spend dozens of hours learning a new stack and maintaining a new development environment.
+FiveStreet.com is written in Ruby.
+It is built and maintained by a small team of Ruby engineers.
+Introducing a new language would force the team to spend dozens of hours learning a new stack and maintaining a new development environment.

 + **Low barrier to entry** - A secondary goal of SuperIMAP is to become a healthy open-source project.
 Based only on language popularity, it